DMurphy33/pickem_alerts/README.md

 # Pick'em Alerts

-This project is to help decide which team select for the daily pick'em in MLB 9 Innings.
+This project is to help decide which team to select for the daily pick'em in MLB 9 Innings.
 It will query the [Odds API](https://the-odds-api.com/) for all the upcoming games for the day and text you who has the best odds to win.

 ## Installation